miklevin/MikeLev.in/_posts/2024-10-09-refactoring-advice-from-ai.md

 1. Database setup is handled through the `fast_app` function.
 2. CRUD operations are implemented as route handlers using the `@rt` decorator.
-3. The MicroDataAPI provides simple methods like `insert`, `delete`, and accessing items through indexing.
+3. The MiniDataAPI provides simple methods like `insert`, `delete`, and accessing items through indexing.
 4. FastHTML's integration with HTMX allows for dynamic updates without page reloads.

 This approach showcases the power and simplicity of FastHTML in creating web